Pyongyang Metro: Rolling stock

 When operations on the Metro started in the 1970s, newly built DK4 passenger cars were used, made for North Korea by the Chinese firm Changchun Railway Vehicles.

 Some of the Chinese-made rolling stock have been observed operating near the Sinuiju area and northern regions.

 Since 1997, the Pyongyang Metro has mainly used former German rolling stock from the Berlin U-Bahn.

 The former Berlin trainsets were given a new red and cream livery in Pyongyang.
-All advertising was removed and replaced by portraits of leaders, Kim Il-sung and Kim Jong-il.
+All advertising was removed and replaced by portraits of leaders, Kim Il Sung and Kim Jong Il.
 In 2000, a BBC reporter saw "old East German trains complete with their original German graffiti".
 Koryo Tours in another article write about and show the old West-Berlin D-trains, suggesting that the BBC article could have mixing them up with the Class GI of East Berlin.
 After about 2006, Type D cars were mainly used.
 The Class GI rolling stock has been banned from underground tunnel operations due to frequent control stand fires and was withdrawn from Metro service in 2001, and those cars are now operating on the railway network around Pyongyang and northern regions as commuter trains.
 One Type D metro car appears to have been converted into a departmental vehicle, with a subsequently installed second driver's cab at the car's back next to the inter carriage door.
 The metro car is painted in yellow with red warning trims.

-In 2015, Kim Jong-un rode a newly manufactured four car train set which was reported to have been developed and built at Kim Chong-t'ae Electric Locomotive Works in North Korea, although the cars appeared to be significantly renovated D-class cars.
+In 2015, Kim Jong Un rode a newly manufactured four car train set which was reported to have been developed and built at Kim Chong-t'ae Electric Locomotive Works in North Korea, although the cars appeared to be significantly renovated D-class cars.
 This set is named 'Underground Electric Vehicle No. 1'.
 It features a VVVF control and initially fitted with an asynchronous motor but later replaced with a permanent magnet synchronous motor developed by the Kim Chaek University of Technology.
-It usually runs on the Chollima Line but has also ran on the Hyoksin Line.
+It usually runs on the Chollima Line but has also run on the Hyoksin Line.

 As a gift to the 8th Congress of the Workers' Party of Korea, it is reported that the Kim Chong-t'ae Electric Locomotive Works are working to complete new metro cars, promoted by the 80 day campaign.
 However, in the Korean Central News Agency article summarising the eighty day campaign, there was no mention of any new vehicles being produced.
-Previously, it was reported that a 4 door set was to be manufactured to mainly run on the Hyoksin line, to be named Underground Electric Vehicle No. 2.
+Previously, it was reported that a 4-door set was to be manufactured to mainly run on the Hyoksin line, to be named Underground Electric Vehicle No. 2.
 Another news report stated that Kim Chong-tae Locomotive Works was organising the serial production of the Underground Electric Vehicle Type 1 for the 80 day campaign and mentioned the construction of the car body.
 However, although this was a goal of the 80 day campaign, a new set has yet to be built.